Homemade Cannoli (Authentic Sicilian Recipe)

 Top left to bottom right.
 Let the fried dough cool and take off molds.
 Do not fill the shells when they are hot!

-Make the filling while the dough cools.
+Make the ricotta mixture for the filling while the dough cools.
 It is important that you strain the ricotta well or it will make the shells soggy (see tips above).

-Fill shells with ricotta filling in a pastry bag (or a sandwich bag with the tip cut off).
+Fill shells with ricotta cream in a pastry bag (or a sandwich bag with the tip cut off).

 Dip the ends in your favorite toppings.
 I love crushed pistachios and chocolate shavings or chocolate chips.
 Enjoy!